MBAREK0/SPRING_PROJECT/README.md

 - @Controller: A specialization of @Component for web controllers.

 ### Spring Data JPA
+Spring Data JPA simplifies data access in Spring applications.
+It automatically generates repository implementations based on interface definitions and method names, and provides powerful query mechanisms like method naming conventions and @Query annotations.

 ### Spring MVC
+Spring MVC is a powerful framework for building web applications.
+It handles the web layer, including request handling, view rendering, and model-view-controller (MVC) design pattern implementation.
+By using annotations and conventions, it simplifies the development of web applications.
 ### Installation and Setup